 Winter Hammock Camping is more challenging because you have to deal with cold air below and above you.
 Once you take care of the cold air below you through an underquilt, it’s time to deal with the air above you.
 A top-rated top quilt with a temperature ranging between 0°-10° (35-50°F) is suitable for a chilly winter night.

 The best way to choose an underquilt and Topquilt is to select a lower-rated one.
 If you are camping for a temperature range between 10-20° then select quilts that are rated for 0°-10°.

 This top quilt works as a wearable blanket with a versatile foot box for more warmth.
 Choose a top quilt that is cozy, fluffy, adjustable, windproof, waterproof, and fit for outdoor camping.

 3. Proper Tarp configiuration

 Many campers ignore the importance of tarp setup.
 A good tarp position will shield you from the cold and chilly wind blowing your way.
 Try to position or hang as low as possible (near to the ground).
 This will save you from the wind blowing and the cold air below your hammock.
 Use a large tarp to hang your hammock low.

 4. Sleeping Pad

-A 2.5-inch thick pad with an R-value of 2.2-2.6 will be enough for a cozy sleep at any temperature up to 0 degrees celsius.
-Anything less than that you might need an over Quilt on top of that.
+A 2.5-inch thick pad with an R-value of 2.2-2.6 will be enough for a cozy sleep at any temperature up to 0 degrees Celsius.
+Anything less than that you might need a Quilt on top of that.

 A Therm-a-rest pad with a top quilt and a tarp can beat 0-10 degrees temperature.